 The bicep – one of the most desired muscles in the entire body.
 It is considered a “trophy” muscle by many, and totally necessary by all.
 So knowing an effective bicep stretch is important to any well-rounded stretching routine.

-Today, we’ll go over everything there is to know about the bicep – its anatomy, functions, location, and what benefits bicep stretches offer as part of a complete fitness routine.
+We’ll cover everything there is to know about the bicep – its anatomy, functions, location, and what benefits these stretches offer as part of a complete fitness routine.

 Ready?
 Let’s jump right in.